Introducing the PEAK Threat Hunting Framework

 M-ATH hunts could be accurately described as "Sherlock Holmes meets artificial intelligence."
 Hunters use machine learning (ML) techniques to create models of known good or known malicious behavior and look for activity that deviates from or aligns with these models.
 Think of this as almost like a hybrid of the hypothesis-driven and baseline types, but with substantial automation from the ML.

-The PEAK Model-Assisted Threat Hunting Process
+Model-Assisted Threat Hunting (M-ATH) Process in PEAK

 PEAK Highlights